ggcleyang/gamma-correction/README.md

 ***
 %color image
 1.first need to rgb2hsv
-2.prcess channel v using gamma correction
+2.process channel V only using gamma correction
 3.hsv2rgb

 %gray image
-direct to gamma correction
+directly to gamma correction

-care about image data unint or double in processing or display
+care about image data unint8 or double in processing or display

 ***